 Things to Do in Garden of the Gods During Winter

-Those unique sandstone formations are waiting to be explored and the Colorado Climbing Company creates the perfect conditions for both beginners and seasoned climbers to experience the thrill of rock climbing at its best.
+The unique sandstone formations are waiting to be explored and the Colorado Climbing Company creates the perfect conditions for both beginners and seasoned climbers to experience the thrill of rock climbing at its best.

-2. Winter Solstice Hike on December 21
+2. Take a Winter Solstice Hike on December 21

 Winter Solstice is the longest night of the year and it offers the perfect opportunity to admire the starry winter sky.